cmhamel/automesh/book/examples/spheres/README.md

 <!-- cmdrun cat spheres_radius_3.inp -->
 ```

-Because of the large size of `sphere_5`, its mesh structure is not shown
+Because of its large size, the mesh struture for `sphere_5` is not shown here.
-here.